aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 To add Pinpoint analytics to your application, first, you need to import the AWS Amplify library and the configuration file into your app.

-Open *src/main.ts* and make the following changes, which will use the *aws-exports.js* config file that the AWS Mobile CLI created in your application directory.
+Open *src/main.ts* and make the following changes, which will use the *aws-exports.js* config file that the Amplify CLI created in your application directory.

 ```js
 import Amplify, { Analytics } from 'aws-amplify';